nodejs/node/doc/api/events.markdown

 #### emitter.once(event, listener)

 Adds a **one time** listener for the event.
-The listener is invoked only the first time the event is fired, after which it is removed.
+This listener is invoked only the next time the event is fired, after which it is removed.

     server.once('connection', function (stream) {